lewagon/dotfiles/04-Front-End/04-Middleman/01-Playing-with-ERB/README.md

 ## Footer & Layout

-The footer should not be only in the `index.html.erb` template.
-In fact, the footer is on every page of the website.
+The footer shouldn't just be in the `index.html.erb` template.
+It's on every page of the website, right?

-To avoid repeating the footer's code in every template of the project, put it in the `layout.erb` file, i.e. the common skeleton of all templates:
+So, to avoid repeating the footer's code in every template of the project, put it in the `layout.erb` file, i.e. the common skeleton of all templates:

 ```erb
 <!-- layouts/layout.erb -->